-- functional building complex which includes an "arrival centre / facility" for the intake of Dublin cases from other EU member states, "quota refugees" and asylum seekers arriving via BER Airport), used by the ZABH, the BAMF and various other authorities (including the public prosecutor's office, administrative court and local court) and including premises for canteen, security, laundry and other infrastructure functions - custody building for people in deportation custody - transit building (for the accommodation of people apprehended ("Aufgriffsfälle"), rejections / refusal of entry ("Zurückweisungsfälle") and persons in Airport Asylum Procedure
+- functional building complex which includes an "arrival centre / facility" for the intake of Dublin cases from other EU member states, "quota refugees" and asylum seekers arriving via BER Airport), used by the ZABH, the BAMF and various other authorities (including the public prosecutor's office, administrative court and local court) and including premises for canteen, security, laundry and other infrastructure functions - · custody building for people in deportation custody - transit building (for the accommodation of people apprehended ("Aufgriffsfälle"), rejections / refusal of entry ("Zurückweisungsfälle") and persons in Airport Asylum Procedure

-Additionally, the federal government is expected to rent a repatriation building ("Rückführungsgebäude") for the parallel processing of two charter deportations with up to 100 persons at least once a week as well as for individual deportations; operated 24/7 by the federal police.
+The "repatriation" building ("Rückführungsgebäude"), originally planned as part of the deportation center is probably built as an independent project.
+We do not yet know which location is intended for this.
+The "repatriation" building should allow the parallel processing of two charter deportations with up to 100 persons each at least once a week as well as for individual deportations; operated 24/7 with 45 officers by the federal police.